Fannin County License Hearing Guide

 What It Is

 - Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show by a "preponderance of the evidence" (more likely than not) that you violated Georgia's DUI laws.
+The DDS only needs to show by a preponderance of the evidence (meaning more likely than not) that the suspension is warranted.

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, dashcam footage, photos, or anything that casts doubt on the validity of the DUI arrest.
+- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), or any documentation that contradicts the police report.

-- Consider Hiring a DUI Attorney: A DUI attorney experienced in ALR hearings can be invaluable.
-They understand the legal procedures, know how to effectively cross-examine witnesses, and can present your case in the strongest possible light.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced in Fannin County can represent you at the ALR hearing, cross-examine witnesses, and present legal arguments on your behalf.

 - Whether you were properly advised of your implied consent rights.